OSU I-Corps Site

 Entrepreneurial Lead (EL) - The entrepreneurial lead (EL), typically a postdoctoral researcher, graduate student, or other student, possesses relevant technical knowledge and a deep commitment to investigate the commercial landscape surrounding the innovation.
 The entrepreneurial lead should also be prepared to support the transition of the technology, should the I-Corps project demonstrate a level of readiness appropriate to leave the academic institution.

 - Prinicipal Investigator (PI) - The principal investigator (PI) serves as the technical lead and project manager and must be eligible to be a PI on a NSF proposal.

 - Industry Mentor (IM) - The mentor brings entrepreneurial experience and serves as the principal guide in determining the technology disposition.
 (This role is not required at the Site level, but is required at the Node/National level.)

-All three members of the team participate fully in the I-Corps Curriculum.
+All members of the team participate fully in the I-Corps Curriculum.